elena5875/Restaurant_Django/README.md

 ![Alt text]("https://res.cloudinary.com/dh5i9qtjf/image/upload/v1710487146/delete_approve_reject_fkwjwe.jpg")

-# The Reservation Form.
-The reservation form contains the following :
-            Name:
-            Email:
-            Phone number:
-            Date:
-            Time: (user gets to choose between 5 pm till 11 pm) Number of people (user gets to choose from 1 till 9 people) a note will say if more than 9 people are coming please call the restaurant.

 # Inception.
 Before I started creating the website I had to visualize first what needs to be done.